ClaudsFalse/final-project-full-stack/README.md

 - Two classes with primary keys at at least two attributes each ✅
     - Artists {id, name, genres[],productions[at a certain venue], rate}
     - Venues {id, name, genres[], productions[at a certain venue], rate}
+    - gigs
 - [Optional but encouraged] One-to-many or many-to-many relationships between classes ✅

 ## Endpoints
 Endpoints will include at least:
-- Two GET requests ✅
+- Two GET requests:
     - GET artists
     - GET venues
+    - GET gigs ✅
 - One POST request ✅
-    - add artist
+    - post gig ✅
 - One PATCH request ✅
     - edit artist
 - One DELETE request ✅